Blog · Review Essay · Last reviewed June 19, 2026

 AI sharpens Morozov's critique because it makes the internet more interpretive.
 Search engines, feeds, moderation systems, translation tools, ad markets, companion apps, workplace platforms, and agents no longer merely transmit information.
 They summarize, rank, simulate, predict, generate, and act.

 That shift makes cyber-utopianism more dangerous.
-A government, platform, employer, or movement does not need to silence every opponent if it can shape the epistemic environment around them: what gets recommended, what looks popular, what appears dangerous, what is auto-translated, what is flagged, what is summarized, and what a personal assistant quietly filters away.
+A government, platform, employer, or movement does not need to silence every opponent if it can shape the epistemic environment around them: what gets recommended, what looks popular, what appears dangerous, what is auto-translated, what is flagged, what is summarized, what is refused, and what a personal assistant quietly filters away.

 AI agents add another layer.
-Once software can browse, message, buy, schedule, write, and negotiate on a user's behalf, political control can move upstream into the agent's permissions, defaults, training data, policy layer, identity system, and tool ecosystem.
+Once software can browse, message, buy, schedule, write, report, and negotiate on a user's behalf, political control can move upstream into the agent's permissions, defaults, training data, policy layer, identity system, and tool ecosystem.
 The battleground is no longer only speech after publication.
 It is the interface that decides what the user sees as reality and what actions remain easy.

 Where the Book Needs Friction